mustafaakilli/master-thesis/README.md

 ## Further improvements
 * Adding more communication protocol such as industrial communication protocol.
+* Check the uniqueness of the names and prevent adding it.
 * In case files are not loaded, retry 5-10 times and notify user.
 * Detailed exception and error handling.
 * More flexible folder names and deducting them automatically (now hard-coded at the beginning of the codes).
 * Delete unwanted files from interface (now manual).
 * Clear OutputWindow by using a button on the UI (now refreshing page will clear).
+* Move all the constant values to the `Constants.java`
 * Use CSS instead of In-line HTML.
 * Add comments to HTML and CSS files.
 * Installing latest versions of NPM and Angular using POM.xml (now it is assumed developer has already installed them).